Karel-Tavernier/gerber_writer/README.rst

 Purpose
 -------

-A library for writing Gerber files.
+A Python library for writing Gerber files.

 Its benefits over writing Gerber files directly from the spec are: